 Charitable foundations in the United Kingdom are able to support our work under guidance issued by the Charity Commission in 2017.
 We are also an affiliate fund of the Chapel & York UK Foundation in order to facilitate tax-efficient giving for donors where required.

-- Our articles of association include a non-profit clause and an asset lock and there are no shareholders.
+- Our articles of association include a non-profit clause and an asset lock, and there are no shareholders.

-We pursue charitable objectives that fulfil the public benefit criteria set out by the Charity Commission and align with the ‘advancement of human rights’ charitable purpose set out in the Charities Act 2011.
+- Our mission aligns with the ‘advancement of human rights’ charitable purpose set out in the Charities Act 2011.

 - NGOsource has certified us as equivalent to a US public charity.

 - CIVICUS has recognised us as a legitimate and trusted civil society actor through their voting member verification process.

 - Social Enterprise UK has certified us as a social enterprise.